josh-sthlm/stackend-js-api/README.md

 ## Minimal Setup

-The code uses redux to keep state.
-To get started with stackend, you need to first set up a redux store using the reducers from reducers.ts:
+The code uses [redux](https://www.npmjs.com/package/redux) to keep application state.
+To get started with stackend, you need to first set up a redux store using the reducers from reducers.ts. **Note:** If your application also uses redux, please do not combine the stores into one single instance.

 ```javascript
 import { createStore, combineReducers } from 'redux';